Loamy Soil Characteristics: Understanding the Ideal Soil Type for Plant Growth

 The color of loamy soil can vary depending on the proportion of sand, silt, and clay particles.

-Generally, loamy soil is brown in color, but it can also be gray, yellow, or red.
-The color of loamy soil can also be affected by organic matter, which can make it darker in color.
+It’s color can be affected by organic matter, which can make it darker in color.

 Drainage